tgraupmann/ChromaTwitchExtension/README.md

+# Update

+*** NEW: Check out the [Razer Chroma RGB for Streamers](https://dashboard.twitch.tv/extensions/0bjhmu40mf9oxnn604lpcmbe8iczen) extension.
+This is the latest official version of this app!

 # Chroma - Twitch Extension
 (Unofficial) The `Chroma` Twitch Extension adds `Chroma` lighting to the live channel. `Broadcasters` can send `Chroma` lighting from their favorite `Chroma` enabled games. `Viewers` will be able to see `Chroma` lighting while watching the live channel.